 This proxy statement, the documents incorporated by reference into this proxy statement, and the documents accompanying this proxy statement may contain statements that constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, Section 21E of the Securities Exchange Act of 1934, as amended, and the Private Securities Litigation Reform Act of 1995.
-Other than statements of historical fact, all statements included in, incorporated by reference into, or accompanying this proxy statement are forward-looking statements included in, statements regarding the financial position, business strategy and other plans and objectives for the Company's future operations.
-These forward-looking statements can be identified by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of such terms or other comparable terminology.
+Other than statements of historical fact, all statements included in, incorporated by reference into, or accompanying this proxy statement are forward-looking statements including, without limitation, statements regarding the financial position, business strategy and other plans and objectives for the Company's future operations.
+These forward-looking statements include declarations regarding the Company's beliefs and current expectations.
+In some instances, these forward-looking statements can be identified by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of such terms or other comparable terminology.
 These forward-looking statements are subject to inherent risks and uncertainties in predicting future results and conditions that could cause the actual results to differ materially from those projected in these forward-looking statements.
 Some, but not all, of the risks and uncertainties include the following:

-- the Company's ability to integrate the business, operations, and personnel of Northern Utilities and Granite State following the consummation of the Proposed Acquisitions, as described in the section entitled The Proposed Acquisitions; - the ability of the Company, Northern Utilities, and Granite State to retain their existing customers and gain new customers prior to and following the Proposed Acquisitions; - variations in weather; - changes in the regulatory environment; - customers' preferences for energy sources; - interest rate fluctuation and credit market concerns; - general economic conditions; - fluctuations in supply, demand, transmission capacity and prices for energy commodities; - increased competition; and - customers' future performance under multi-year energy brokering contracts.
+- the Company's ability to consummate the Proposed Acquisitions; - the Company's ability to integrate the business, operations, and personnel of Northern Utilities and Granite State following the consummation of the Proposed Acquisitions; - the ability of the Company, Northern Utilities, and Granite State to retain their existing customers and gain new customers prior to and following the Proposed Acquisitions; - variations in weather; - changes in the regulatory environment; - customers' preferences for energy sources; - interest rate fluctuation and credit market concerns; - general economic conditions; - fluctuations in supply, demand, transmission capacity and prices for energy commodities; and - increased competition.